How to Design a 3×5 Custom Flag With Your Logo

 Figure 2 below shows several bad layouts.
 Let’s go over the bad and then we’ll discuss the good layout.
 Layout number 1 doesn’t use the design space properly.
 On a 3×5 flag, you want your logo centered as much as possible.
 Using only a portion of the design space will make the flag look odd when it is waving in the wind or if it is partially closed.

 Layout number 2 uses too much of the design space.
 Your logo is going too far to the edge of the flag, making it visually unappealing.
 Always leave some empty space around your logo.
 Sometimes, less is more.
 There is nothing wrong with having empty space.

 Layout number 3 has the logo at a tilt.
-This may work fine for some events, but in general it is not a good way to display your logo.
-If you ever decide to use your flag as a drape flag, your logo will be displayed awkwardly.
+This may work fine for some events, but in general, it is not a good way to display your logo.
+If you ever decide to use your flag as a draped flag, your logo will be displayed awkwardly.
 You’ll essentially be stuck using this design on a flag pole or on a wall.

 Finishing Options for a 3×5 Custom Flag

 There are a few different finishing options that Feather Flag Nation provides for their 3×5 custom flags.
 They are shown in figure 3 below.